MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

 # Deprecation of site mailboxes

-As per company policies, the site mailboxes would be out of service or removed from view in the Outlook desktop client.
+The site mailboxes are being deprecated and will be out of service and/or removed from view in the Outlook desktop client.

 ## To view a list of site mailboxes